 ~/tools / domain-age

-How Old Is a Domain?
+When Was a Domain Registered?
 Domain Age Checker

-Check how old a domain is and when it was registered.
-Cross-references the WHOIS creation date with the earliest Certificate Transparency log entry - the first TLS certificate ever issued for the domain.
-Useful for trust signals, scam detection, counterparty due diligence, and competitor research.
+Find out when a domain was first registered and how old it is today.
+Cross-references the WHOIS creation date with the earliest Certificate Transparency log entry - the first TLS certificate ever issued for that domain.
+Useful for trust signals, scam detection, counterparty due diligence, and SEO competitor research.

 ── why check domain age ─────